SnehashisWalk/my-booklist/README.md

 # my-booklist
-A web application to store, retrieve and delete books using browser's local storage.
+A web application to store, retrieve and delete books using browser's local storage made with HTML, CSS and Javascript.